emslade23/EC444-Projects/quest-4/report.md

 1. Use PID for speed control at 0.1 -0.40 m/s Completed
 2. Stops within 10 cm of end Completed
 3. Uses PID for holding center of track  Completed
-4. Successfully traversesA_B in one position or speed Completed
+4. Successfully traverses A_B in one position or speed Completed
 5. Uses alpha display to show current position or speed Completed
 6. Controlled remotely, start and stop  Completed